 - Any amount of other narcotics that fall under the Iowa Controlled Substance Act’s Schedules I, II, or III.
 Schedules are lists of drugs.
 Schedule I and II includes most drugs that are illegal under all or most circumstances and anabolic steroids.

 For any amount of any Schedule IV or V drug, you will face aggravated misdemeanor charges for intent to manufacture.
 Schedule IV and V drugs include many prescription medications.

 Police usually obtain evidence for drug manufacturing charges through a search and seizure.
 To conduct a search and seizure, police must follow very precise procedures, including, in most cases involving a person’s home or property, getting a warrant.

 Your Des Moines drug defense lawyer will carefully review the procedures used.
 If any procedure was not followed, he can file a motion to suppress the illegally obtained evidence.
 Without critical evidence, the prosecutor may have no choice but to reduce the charges or drop them altogether.

 McCarthy & Hamrock, P.C. | Polk County Attorney for Intent to Manufacture Drugs

 A Des Moines drug manufacturing lawyer can make a big difference in whether you have liberty or prison in your future.
-At McCarthy & Hamrock, P.C., our attorneys have more than four decades of experience.
-That’s experience we will put to work for you.
-Call us today at (515) 279-9700 to set up a free consultaton.
+At McCarthy & Hamrock, P.C., our attorneys have more than four decades of experience that we will put to work for you.
+Call us today at (515) 279-9700 to set up a free consultation.